-Prior to the crisis, there were a large number of Alt-A lenders and subprime banks that offered “No Doc” mortgages, but often the pricing adjustments were enormous, and the loan-to-value (LTV) and combined-loan-to-value (CLTV) restrictions typically limited the amount of financing a borrower could obtain.
+While no-doc loans were readily available, the pricing adjustments were often enormous, and the loan-to-value (LTV) and combined-loan-to-value (CLTV) restrictions typically limited the amount of financing a borrower could obtain.

 Most banks and lenders only offered financing up to a CLTV of 80% if you could only provide “No Doc” documentation.
-However, if you were refinancing and had enough equity in your home, you may have been able to take out a mortgage using a no documentation loan while avoiding any associated pricing adjustment.
+However, you could tack on a second mortgage from a different lender as well and still get to 100% financing!

-Let’s look at a quick example of a No Doc loan:
+Let’s look at a quick example of a No Doc loan pricing: